2020 Guide to Online Casino Game Strategies

 Insurance against a dealer blackjack should always be avoided.
 This is basic math and you don’t need to know anything else.
 Never take insurance!

 Regarding side bets, such as the double down and the split, whether you take this depends on what the dealer is showing on their face-up card.
-Refer to basic blackjack casino strategy for more information on this.
+Refer to the basic blackjack casino strategy for more information on this.

 Poker is unique among casino games in that you’re playing against other players, rather than the house.
 The only presence of the house is the 5% rake the average cardroom will take.
 Other than beating that 5% rake, you’re on your own against all the other players.